leim-design/liveview-for-claude/README.md

 Stop opening claude.ai settings ten times a day.
 LiveView sits quietly on your screen and shows your 5-hour session, weekly, and per-model (Opus, Fable, …) usage as minimal ring gauges — refreshed every minute, with reset countdowns.

-> 🎨 **Made by an artist, not a developer.** This app was designed and built by [Loren Kim](https://www.instagram.com/artist_lorenkim) — a visual artist and founder of the Seoul-based design studio [LEIM](https://www.leim.kr) — entirely by conversing with Claude.
+> 🎨 **Made by an artist, not a developer.** This app was designed and built by [Loren Kim](https://www.instagram.com/artist_lorenkim) — a visual artist and founder of the Korea-based design studio [LEIM](https://www.leim.kr) — entirely by conversing with Claude.
 Every line of code, from the OAuth flow to the WPF ring gauges, was written through Claude (Cowork).
 The design system is hers.

 ![LiveView for Claude on a designer's desk](hero.png)